ironhack-labs/lab-dom-ironcontacts/README.md

 As you can see, each row has a *Delete* button.
 However, the buttons don't do anything yet.
 Let's fix that!
 Your task in this iteration is to add an event listener to each *Delete* button so that, when clicked, the corresponding row is removed from the table.
 You will need to do this in the same loop where you are creating the new table rows.
 As soon as you create a new table row, you should also add an event listener to the delete button of that row.
 Here are the steps you should follow:

-1. Get the *Delete* button element from a newly created row.<br> After creating a new table row, you can call the `querySelector()` method on the newly created table row to search for the *Delete* button only inside that row, like this: `newRow.querySelector(...)`.
+1. Get the *Delete* button element from a newly created row.<br> After creating a new table row, you can call the `querySelector()` method on the newly created element to search for the *Delete* button only inside that row, like this: `newRow.querySelector(...)`.
-2. Add an event listener to the *Delete* button element, for the `click` event.<br> You can use the `addEventListener()` method for this.
+2. Add an event listener to the *Delete* button element, for the `"click"` event.<br> You should use the `addEventListener()` method for this.
 3. When the *Delete* button is clicked, the *row* element should be removed from the table.<br> You can use the `remove()` method for this.

 <br>